ark22oct/Data-Engineering/README.md

 # COE848
 Lab work for COE 848 (Fundamentals of Data Engineering) accomplished using SQL and VScode.
-Feel free to reference as you please, but avoid copying.
+Feel free to reference, but avoid copying.